SpiNNakerManchester/SpiNNakerManchester.github.io/2015.005.Arbitrary/CDevelopmentForSpiNNaker.md

 If you want to avoid having to run "source setup" in the ybug folder every time you log in or start a new terminal:

 1. Add the extracted ybug folder to your ```PATH``` environment variable
-1. Add the extracted ybug folder to your ```PERL5LIB``` environment variable (or create this environment variable if it is not already set)
+1. Add the extracted ybug folder to your ```PERL5LIB``` environment variable (or create this environment variable if it is not already set; note that in Windows, this should be the MinGW Posix path e.g. if you have extracted the archive to C:\ybug\, you should set the environment variable to /c/ybug)
 1. If you are going to boot your board using ybug, create a new environment variable ```YBUG_PATH``` and set this to the ```boot``` subdirectory of the extracted ybug folder.

 To run ybug: